Hybrid V/s Native App

 • INEXPERIENCED TEAM MANAGED BY POOR LEADERSHIP

 Startups are well known in welcoming the fresh workforce for serving their purpose of business.
 The underlying logic behind recruiting the inexperienced personnel is quite legitimate – “Molding such ahot iron to the current conditions and requirements is easier compared to the 5 or 7 years experienced people whose minds are programmed to work in a conventional fashion.
 Also, these fresh flavors are keen and enthusiastic to give something exceptional out of their work.
 But just like a small perforation spoils the entire look of the fabric, similarly does the element of poor leadership spoils and diminishes the great potentials of this fresh personnel.
 More than often, the founders are not able to assign suitable work to their team members and resultantly, they end up doing something abstractly useless.
-Also, the team is not given sufficient and detailed guidelines as to how to proceed in the given task and this lack of crucial information creates a lot of work delays, unexpectedly negative outcomes and other lot of fuss.
+Also, the team is not given sufficient and detailed guidelines as to how to proceed in the given task and this lack of crucial information creates a lot of work delays, unexpectedly negative outcomes, and another lot of fuss.
 An entrepreneur cannot become involved in the formulation of better ideas and plans until he is not able to resolve such primary issues in the business.
 At times, he frequently changes the employees and commits the folly of hiring the inexperienced personnel again and again due to lack of financial stability in business.
 This folly costs him shutting down the startup due to “consistently incurred losses”.